Like many performance cars, Trans Ams can be victims of modifications over the years in the quest for more performance.

 Exhaust leaks after the turbo will not affect performance but should still be addressed due to the possibility of exhaust fumes getting into the interior of the car.

--Got Boost?: With the car running good and everything checked out, now is the time to take it for a ride and verify you are making boost.
+With the car running good and everything checked out, now is the time to take it for a ride and verify you are making boost.
 Make sure to use the highest octane fuel available.
 Since Pontiac didn’t give us a vacuum/boost gauge an aftermarket one needs to be installed.
 It is best to “tee” into the line between the turbo and the waste gate to measure boost.
-You should see boost starting to build around 2500 RPM while driving.
+You should see boost starting to build around 2500 RPM while driving under heavy acceleration or wide open throttle.
 YOU WILL NOT BUILD BOOST REVVING THE ENGINE IN PARK.
 Turbos are load sensitive.
 The car needs to be accelerating down the road to build boost.
 Maximum boost pressure should be no more than 9 psi on a stock Turbo 4.9.